betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

-binary content in VisIt's Subversion repo at the time<sup>[14]</sup> would have made this impractical), the team could have agreed to a period of transition where both VTK versions were allowed to temporarily coexist or where portions of the code base were temporarily disabled or broken much like portions of a building or roadway system are closed during remodeling or construction.
+binary content in VisIt's Subversion repo at the time<sup>[14]</sup> would have made this impractical), the team could have agreed to a period of transition where both VTK versions were allowed to temporarily coexist or where portions of the code base were temporarily disabled or broken, much like portions of a building or roadway system are closed during remodeling or construction.

 Experience with